WeblateOrg/weblate/docs/admin/upgrade.rst

 The `pgloader`_ is a generic migration tool to migrate data to PostgreSQL.
 You can use it to migrate Weblate database.

-1. Adjust your :file:`settings.py` to use PostgreSQL as a database.
+1. Adjust your :file:`settings.py` to use PostgreSQL as your database.

 2. Migrate the schema in the PostgreSQL database: